f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>in front and</span>
     <span>?&gt;</span>
     <span>after</span>
     <span>them to ensure that the PHP interpreter processes them.
-To facili‐</span>
-    <span>tate this, you may wish to prepare a file called</span>
+To facilitate this, you may wish to prepare a file called</span>
     <span>&nbsp;example.php</span>
     <span>&nbsp;with</span>
     <span>those tags in place.</span><br/>